Namas.co Review:

 if your interested in finding the meaning of parts of the album, or maybe even every little bit of it if you want.

-• Michael C "aka Mike C" - Good bye cable tv - hello Roku.After cutting the cord with cable for over a year this is just what the doctor ordered.
+Though not their strongest musically, definitely a worthwhile experience, and a definitive point in Pink Floyd's history. - Michael C "aka Mike C" - Good bye cable tv - hello Roku.After cutting the cord with cable for over a year this is just what the doctor ordered.
 So cool.
 Definitely a sign of the future.